preciofishbone/OmniaDocsG2/working-with-processes/authoring-processes/working-with-drafts/drawing-tab/index.rst

 Add a title for the link (default language mandatory), add or paste the URL and decide if the link should be opened in a new window or not.

 Click "OK" to save the shape.
 Click "CHANGE SHAPE" to go back a step to create an additonal shape.
+The changes you have made and not saved are discarded.
 Click "CANCEL" to exit.

 .. image:: pm-drawing-shape-settings-save.png